Paget’s disease of the breast, also called Paget’s disease of the nipple, is a rare type of breast cancer.

 Symptoms differ from those of other types of breast cancer.
 Paget’s cells can be found on the surface of the skin of your nipple and areola.

 The exact cause of this type of breast cancer isn’t clear.
-One common theory is that cells from a tumor migrate through the milk ducts to reach the nipple and areola.
+One is that cells from a tumor migrate through the milk ducts to reach the nipple and areola.
 Some people who develop Paget’s disease of the breast don’t have breast tumors, however.

 Keep reading and find out how to identify Paget’s disease of the breast and why diagnosis is often delayed.